MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-discovering-xbox-tournaments.md

 However, any custom filters provided by your game would apply only to the 10 items requested at that time.
 This could result in an inconsistent number of filtered results after each API call.

-For example, the first set of 10 tournaments returned might contain 2 that are related to a custom filter, like ‘Playing.’
+For example, the first set of 10 tournaments returned might contain 2 that are related to a custom filter, like 'Playing.'
 But the next 10 may show 9 such items, and so on.
-The only reliable way for your title to fully populate each custom filter is to request every active tournament and then filter them all, which we don’t recommend.
+The only reliable way for your title to fully populate each custom filter is to request every active tournament and then filter them all, which we don't recommend.

 #### Filter recommendations: